Spark Student Writing with Animated Comic Strips

 - Retell a Story: Summarize the main parts of a story.
 Sequence the key events using slides as scenes.
 In the first scene introduce the characters and setting.
 The following slides illustrate the action.

 - Rewrite the Ending: Produce an animated scene that illustrates a different ending.
 Include a slide that explains why this ending is better than that of the author.

 - Makeover a Realistic Story into a Cartoon: Consider what a story would be like if the people were substituted with cartoon characters, the setting shifted to an imaginary place, but the plotline remained similar.
 Create a short animated clip of the cartoon version.

 - Join the Action: Insert yourself into the story.
 What advice would you share?
 How would you help?
 Recreate a scene from the story.
 Use a clip art character, photo, or web cam image to put yourself into the scene.
 Does your advice or behavior change the ending?

 - Form a Connection: Reflect on the story.
 What connection do you have?
 Do you like the same things as the main character, have you shared a similar experience, or does the story remind you of something you have seen or read?
 Explain the connection and use evidence from the book or your life to support your ideas.

 - Conduct a Character Analysis: How does the character change as the story unfolds?
 Create a three panel animated comic strip.
 In the first panel introduce the character at the beginning of the story.
 Use callouts and textboxes to show their mood, describe their character traits, and explain their role within the story.
 In the second panel illustrate an important event that causes a change or growth within the character.
 In the final panel show the character at the end of the story.
 How are they different?

-Use any of these ideas with TechnoToon and Google Slides to inspire and spark the inner author in your students.
+Use any of these ideas with TechnoToon and Google Slides or Microsoft PowerPoint to inspire and spark the inner author in your students.